sagold/json-editor/README.md

 [![Npm package version](https://badgen.net/npm/v/headless-json-editor)](https://github.com/sagold/headless-json-editor/actions/workflows/ci.yaml)
 ![Types](https://badgen.net/npm/types/headless-json-editor)

-A simple beautiful api for your custom form generator powered by json-schema. _headless-json-editor_ build a syntax tree of your json-schema and input data, which can be easily walked through to be rendered or processed further.
+A simple beautiful api for your custom form generator powered by json-schema. _headless-json-editor_ builds a syntax tree of your json-schema and input data.
+The result can be easily walked through for rendering or further processing.

 ```sh
 yarn add headless-json-editor